wynessgp/sqa-risk-recreation/docs/bva/domain/WildCard.md

 - The 0th, 43rd possibility (not possible to set)

 Output: Boolean
-- 0 (will not be possible to achieve)
+- 0
-- 1
+- 1 (will not be possible to achieve)

 ## BVA Step 4
 ### Note:
 I am not explicitly enumerating all 42 territories.
-I will be doing each choice for a territory on each continent; since the result should always be true.
+I will be doing each choice for a territory on each continent; since the result should always be false.
 ### Test 1:
 - Input: Territory = Afghanistan
-- Output: Boolean = 1
+- Output: Boolean = 0
 ### Test 2:
 - Input: Territory = Alaska
-- Output: Boolean = 1
+- Output: Boolean = 0
 ### Test 3:
 - Input: Territory = Western Europe
-- Output: Boolean = 1
+- Output: Boolean = 0
 ### Test 4:
 - Input: Territory = Western Australia
-- Output: Boolean = 1
+- Output: Boolean = 0
 ### Test 5:
 - Input: Territory = Argentina
-- Output: Boolean = 1
+- Output: Boolean = 0
 ### Test 6:
 - Input: Territory = Egypt
-- Output: Boolean = 1
+- Output: Boolean = 0

 # Method: `public boolean matchesPieceType(PieceType pieceType)`